The Most Common & Most Desired Nose Shapes: Which Nose Is Yours?

 What Makes a Nose?

-We’re going to be discussing the nose a great deal throughout this blog, so to help better understand the described structures, it may be beneficial first to understand the components of a nose.
+We’ll be discussing the nose extensively throughout this blog, so it may be beneficial to first understand its components to better understand the structures described.

 Three main components can categorize the nose: